mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

-The final thing to understand from this section, before we move on to bitcoin mining, is that the test we have done here - matching a specified number of characters at the start of the target - is just one of many possible types of proof-of-work test.
+The final thing to understand from this section, before we move on to bitcoin mining, is that the test we have done here - matching a specified number of characters at the left-hand-side of the target - is just one of many possible types of proof-of-work test.
 The only criteria for a good proof-of-work test is that the examiner must be able to fine-tune the number of attempts it takes the miner to pass.
 Here are some other possible proof-of-work tests:

 - matching a specified number of characters at the right-hand-side of the target
 - matching a specified number of characters anywhere within the target